James Earl Jones on screen and stage

-American actor James Earl Jones has had an extensive career in various film, television, and theater.
+American actor James Earl Jones had an extensive career in various film, television, and theater.
 He started out in film by appearing in the 1964 political satire film Dr. Strangelove as Lt.
 Lothar Zogg.
 He then went on to star in the 1970 film The Great White Hope as Jack Jefferson, a role he first played in the Broadway production of the same name.
 The film role earned him two Golden Globe nominations, one for Best Actor and winning one for New Star of the Year.
 He also received an Academy Award nomination for Best Actor.
 His other work in the 1970s included playing the title character in Malcolm X (1972), Johnny Williams in The River Niger (1976), Nick Debrett in Swashbuckler (1976), Malcolm X again in The Greatest (1977), and The Bushido Blade with Richard Boone (1979).

-Jones has notably voiced the antagonist Darth Vader in the Star Wars franchise, first in the trilogy films - Star Wars (1977), The Empire Strikes Back (1980), Return of the Jedi (1983) then again in the first installment of the Star Wars anthology series - Rogue One (2016), and the third installment of the sequel trilogy, Star Wars: The Rise of Skywalker.
-He is also notable for voicing the Disney character Mufasa, first in the 1994 animated film The Lion King, its sequel The Lion King II: Simba's Pride (1998), and the 2019 photorealistic computer-animated remake of the same name.
+Jones had notably voiced the antagonist Darth Vader in the Star Wars franchise, first in the original trilogy films—Star Wars (1977), The Empire Strikes Back (1980), Return of the Jedi (1983) then again in the third installment of the prequel trilogy, Revenge of the Sith, first installment of the Star Wars anthology series—Rogue One (2016), and the third installment of the sequel trilogy, The Rise of Skywalker.
+He was also notable for voicing the Disney character Mufasa, first in the 1994 animated film The Lion King, its sequel The Lion King II: Simba's Pride (1998), and the 2019 photorealistic computer-animated remake of the same name.